Medically Reviewed by Dr. Mohammed Saeed, MD.

 What is Adderall?

-The active ingredients in Adderall are amphetamine and dextroamphetamine, which stimulate and speed up the body.
-The drug also increases the levels of dopamine and norepinephrine, chemicals found naturally in the body, affecting physical and mental well-being.
+Adderall is a drug that increases the levels of dopamine and norepinephrine, chemicals found naturally in the body, affecting physical and mental well-being.
 Functions such as mood, sleep, concentration, energy, and motor control are all influenced by these chemicals.
 Adderall boosts these levels to deliver feelings of pleasure, alertness, and focus.

 Is Adderall Addictive?